OfficialJavaScript/Youtube-Download/README.md

 * Add an easier way to change the download location.

 # Legality of this Application #
-YouTube video downloaders being legal or illegal is quite a controversial topic, here are some links to articles on this topic (Warning, you will be leaving GitHub, I can not confirm the safety and privacy of these links - enter at your own risk.):
+YouTube video downloaders being legal or illegal is quite a controversial topic, here are some links to articles on this topic (Warning, you will be leaving GitHub, and I can not confirm the safety and privacy of these links - enter at your own risk.):
 * https://www.videoconverterfactory.com/tips/is-it-legal-to-download-youtube-videos.html

 - - - -